 Anything you can do for your nails?
 Lots!

 Your nails are “just protein.”
-So how come you can improve your nail’s health and appearance?
-Just like you can improve your hair appearance and health, even though the hair is “just protein.”
-The same for eyelashes and eyebrows.
-Because although they are mostly inert protein, we can influence the process that makes them.
+So how can you improve your nail’s health and appearance?
+You can improve your hair appearance and health, even though the hair is “just protein.”
+The same goes for eyelashes and eyebrows.
+Because although they are primarily inert proteins, we can influence the process that makes them.

 You can do two things: improve the health and appearance as the nails are formed and prevent damage once they are formed.